 300 Languages: A Parallel Speech Corpus Project

-The 300 Languages Project is a special effort to begin the construction of a universal corpus of human language by collecting parallel text and audio in the world's 300 most widely-spoken languages.
+The 300 Languages Project is a special effort by The Rosetta Project, part of The Long Now Foundation, to begin the construction of a universal corpus of human language by collecting parallel text and audio in the world's 300 most widely-spoken languages.
 The resulting collection will contain thousands of volunteer-contributed public domain text documents and audio recordings which will be made available to researchers and the public alike via The Internet Archive, a free online digital library.
 More...

 Make a New Translation Record an Existing Text